Protecting Your Right to be Free from Sexual Harassment in NYC

 If you have further questions, read our answers to frequently asked questions (FAQ) below.
 If your question is not answered below, give us a call and get in touch with our team today.

 Answers to Frequently Asked Questions

 The answer is almost always yes.
 Most employers and colleges have a formal process for filing complaints of sexual harassment.
 You should take advantage of those procedures.
 Your employer or college is required by law to investigate your complaint and take corrective action.
 In many cases, the employer or college will take action to stop the harassment.

 Filing a formal complaint creates a record that will help protect your legal rights.
 Your formal complaint helps to prove that the harassment was real and the dates when it happened.
 Filing a formal complaint helps to protect you from retaliation.

 If, for any reason, you are afraid to file a formal complaint with your employer or college, then you should consult with an attorney immediately to protect your rights.
-Consulting with an attorney is advisable in any event, because an attorney can help you develop an evidentiary record and present the strongest possible case.
+Consulting with an attorney is advisable in any event because an attorney can help you develop an evidentiary record and present the strongest possible case.

-Having an attorney on your side will also give you strength and confidence to stand up to the harasser.
+Having an attorney on your side will also give you the strength and confidence to stand up to the harasser.
 To schedule a free and confidential consultation with an experienced sexual harassment attorney at The Howley Law Firm, call us at (212) 601-2728.

 To prove that you were sexually harassed, you will need to show that the behavior was unwelcome and that it created a hostile or offensive work environment.
 You will also need to show that the harassment was based on your sex.
-This can be done by showing that the harasser made comments or gestures of a sexual nature, or that they engaged in unwanted physical touching.
+This can be done by showing that the harasser made comments or gestures of a sexual nature, or that they engaged in unwanted physical conduct.

 Yes, it is always recommended that you hire a local attorney who is familiar with the laws in the area.
 Typically, a local lawyer will have access to more resources that could be helpful to your case.